nayamathadeen/AWS-reStart/05_Program_projects/Project 3-Amazon Lex Chat Bot/Step-By-Step-Guide-For-Quiz-Bot.md

-# Step-by-Step Guide: How I Built the Amazon Lex Quiz Chatbot
+# Step-by-Step Guide: How I Built the Amazon Lex Quiz Chatbot (Part 2)

 ## Step 1: Access Amazon Lex
 - Logged in to the AWS Management Console